Romulus the Great: Plot

 The soldier Spurius Titus Mamma arrives at Romulus's run-down country residence, bleeding and exhausted, having ridden day and night to inform the Emperor of the fall of Pavia.
 Romulus is eventually to be found bartering over the sale of the busts of some of Rome's greatest historical figures.
-Romulus refuses to receive the news brought to him, instead insisting that Spurius Titus Mamma go to sleep whilst he himself breakfasts.
-Meanwhile, the Emperor of the Eastern Roman Empire Zeno arrives, whose Byzantine Empire has been flooded with German ranks.
-His initiative is that both sides of Rome unite to fight, yet on seeing Romulus's complacence soon decides he would rather set his resistance campaign in motion from Alexandria, whence he resolves to sail the following day.
-At this point the rich German trouser manufacturer Caesar Rupf arrives, offering to pay the Germanic forces 10 Million sestertii in return for a retreat, yet only if he can take the Princess Rea as his bride.
+Romulus refuses to receive the news brought to him, instead insisting that Spurius Titus Mamma go to sleep while he is having breakfast.
+Meanwhile, the Emperor of the Eastern Roman Empire, Zeno, arrives, whose Byzantine Empire has been flooded with German ranks.
+His initiative is that both sides of Rome unite to fight, yet on seeing Romulus's complacency, he soon decides he would rather set his resistance campaign in motion from Alexandria, whence he resolves to sail the following day.
+At this point, the rich German trouser manufacturer Caesar Rupf arrives, offering to pay the Germanic forces 10 million sestertii in return for a retreat, yet only if he can take the Princess Rea as his bride.
 Romulus refuses this, stating he would readily sell the Empire for a handful of sestertii, but he will not sell his daughter.